Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed

 \subsubsection{Characteristics of pulse duration distribution}

-Table~\ref{tab:alpha-regimes-PSD-scaling} summarizes the scaling properties of the power spectral densities obtained for different distributions of pulse durations, at different ranges of the exponent $\alpha$.
-Consistent with the expectations from Table~\ref{tab:alpha-regimes-expected-scaling}, a $1/\omega^{3-\alpha}$ scaling is manifested only if the variance of the pulse duration is infinite, which implies that the distribution allows for arbitrarily long pulse durations.
+Table~\ref{tab:alpha-regimes-PSD-scaling} summarizes the scaling properties of the power spectral densities obtained for different distributions of pulse durations for different ranges of the exponent $\alpha$.
+Consistent with the expectations from Table~\ref{tab:alpha-regimes-expected-scaling}, the $1/\omega^{3-\alpha}$ scaling is manifested only if the variance of the pulse duration is infinite, which implies that the distribution allows for arbitrarily long pulse durations.
 This includes the bounded Pareto distribution in the limit of infinitely broad support.
-Figure~\ref{fig:psd-compens-1exp}(c) exposes effective $1/\omega^{3-\alpha}$ scaling also for the bounded Pareto distribution with finite, relatively wide support.
+Figure~\ref{fig:psd-bounded-1exp}(a) exposes an effective $1/\omega^{3-\alpha}$ scaling also for the bounded Pareto distribution with finite but wide support.
 A bounded Pareto distribution with a narrow support does not result in spectral scale invariance due to finite-size effects discussed in \Secsref{sec:log-corr} and~\ref{sec:discuss-finite-size}.

 A similar classification of spectral scaling characteristics was presented in Ref.~\onlinecite{2005-Lowen-book} for a filtered Poisson process with a bounded power-law pulse function.
-Denoting the power-law exponent as $\alpha$, the resulting scale invariance was shown to follow a $\beta=2(1-\alpha)$ relation for $0<\alpha<1$ given a non-divergent upper cutoff of the power-law pulse function.
+Denoting the power-law exponent as $\alpha$, the resulting scale invariance was shown to follow the relation $\beta=2(1-\alpha)$ for $0<\alpha<1$ given a non-divergent upper cutoff of the power-law pulse function.
 A different study addressing spectral scale invariance in fractal renewal processes with power-law distributed inter-event times demonstrated that processes with alternating values follow the $\beta=3-\alpha$ relation for $1<\alpha<3$, with logarithmic corrections to the frequency scaling at $\alpha=3$ \cite{1993-Lowen-PhysRevE.47.992}.
 This range of power-law exponents is the same as the one obtained in this contribution for the power-law distributed pulse durations.
-It was further shown in Ref.~\onlinecite{1993-Lowen-PhysRevE.47.992} that fractal renewal processes with Dirac delta pulses follow the $\beta=3-\alpha$ relation for $2<\alpha<3$, and a $\beta=\alpha-1$ relation for $1<\alpha<2$, with logarithmic corrections to the frequency scaling at the upper bounds of the respective ranges, $\alpha=3$ and $\alpha=2$.
+It was further shown in Ref.~\onlinecite{1993-Lowen-PhysRevE.47.992} that fractal renewal processes with Dirac delta pulses follow the $\beta=3-\alpha$ relation for $2<\alpha<3$, and the $\beta=\alpha-1$ relation for $1<\alpha<2$, with logarithmic corrections to the frequency scaling at the upper bounds of the respective ranges, $\alpha=3$ and $\alpha=2$.
 Both of the latter scaling regimes result in a range of spectral scaling exponents $\beta\in(0,1)$.